 Additional collaborators include Commonwealth Care Alliance, Partners for a Healthier Community, New North Citizens’ Council, Mason Square Health Task Force, Mason-Wright Independent and Assisted Living, Western Massachusetts Nursing Collaborative, and the Alzheimer’s Association.

-“Their efforts will be critical in coordinating programs and resources to support patients and families in our communities,” said Dr. Brennan.
+“Their efforts will be critical in coordinating programs and resources to support patients and families in our communities,” Dr. Brennan said.

-Dr. Andrew W. Artenstein, FACP, FIDSA, chair, Department of Medicine, Baystate Health, said as the grant’s principal investigator, Dr. Brennan will “lead transformational change in the way that we deliver care to older adults and the way we train the next generation of health care providers.”
+Dr. Andrew W. Artenstein, chair of Baystate's Department of Medicine, said as the grant’s principal investigator, Dr. Brennan will “lead transformational change in the way that we deliver care to older adults and the way we train the next generation of health care providers.”

 “The result of all of their hard work will lead to potentially developing a model that others will emulate,” he said.

-For more information on Baystate Medical Center, visit baystatehealth.org/bmc.
-Also, information on resources and topics to help older adults live independent and fulfilling lives such as healthy aging, elder justice, long-term care, and vital programs like Social Security and Medicare, is available at the newly launched government website www.aging.gov.
+Information on resources and topics to help older adults live independent and fulfilling lives such as healthy aging, elder justice, long-term care, and vital programs like Social Security and Medicare, is available at the newly launched government website.